 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|

-Let’s consider the situation where someone buys a Long Term Care Partnership (LTCP) policy in another State and then later moves to South Carolina.
-Reciprocity means they will not lose the special asset protection when they move to South Carolina.
-The State of South Carolina would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long term care benefits from their Long Term Care Partnership policy before relocating.
+The State of SC would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long term care benefits from their Long Term Care Insurance Partnership policy before relocating.

 - Benefit Period